openthread/openthread/examples/platforms/da15000/README.md

 ## Interact:

 ******************************************************************************
-*  NOTE:    Open Thread used in this example is updated to:                  *
+*  NOTE:    OpenThread used in this example is updated to:                   *
-*  a853ffc spinel-cli: Add ipaddr removal to prefix change handler. (#669)   *
+*  0bc2efe Add MTD configuration for operational dataset management. (#999)  *
 ******************************************************************************